nelsonfigueroa/nelson.cloud/content/posts/go_basics.md

 }
 ```

+**Quick note on default values**

+When creating variables, if no value is assigned, a default value will be assigned.
+For integers, the default value is 0.
+For strings, it is an empty string.
+Arrays with no values assigned will also have default values.
+For example, an array of type integer will contain zeroes.

 ## If-Else Statements

 If-Else statements are not much different compared to other languages.
 Go does not require the comparison to be enclosed in parentheses.